Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 • Pickup from your hotel on trek departure day

-• Private transport from Cusco to Soraypampa (trek start)
+• Private transport from Cusco to Soraypampa, the trek starting point

 • Machu Picchu entrance ticket

-• Comfortable tents (2 people in a 4-person tent for extra space)
+• Comfortable tents, with 2 people in a 4-person tent for extra space

-• All camping equipment: dining tent, tables, chairs, kitchen tent, toilet tent
+• Full camping setup: dining tent, tables, chairs, kitchen tent, and toilet tent

 • Salka Glamp campsite experience

-• Mules and horses for equipment + your duffel (7 kg / 15 lb allowance) with horsemen
+• Mules and horses for camping equipment and your personal duffel, with 7 kg / 15 lb allowance

 • Emergency horse available if needed